anderpaal/test-assignment/README.md

 # Test-assignment
-An example project of Webdriver.IO using Chromedriver 106.0.1.
+An example project of Webdriver.IO using Chromedriver.

 ### Prerequisites for testing
 ```git clone``` the project to your machine.